 The RX6 will feature a Nissin braking system, Kayaba suspension, Bosch ABS, and Pirelli tires alongside the Norton-derived mill.
 Quite the international affair, if we do say so.
 Zongshen will also equip the platform in two trims.
 The touring variant will sport cast rims and touring-oriented suspension while the off-road-friendly model touts spoked wheels and extra suspension travel.

-Creature comforts come by way of the electronically adjustable windscreen, keyless ignition, and full-color TFT dash with Bluetooth connectivity.
+Creature comforts come by way of the electronically adjustable windscreen, keyless ignition, and full-color TFT dash with connectivity.
 A 5.5-gallon tank will keep the RX6 on the road and the trail for hours and the available saddlebag system suits far-flung adventures.

 Zongshen hasn’t unveiled the Cyclone’s sticker price yet, but it is currently only slated for the Asian markets.
 Many anticipate that the RX6 will make its way to Europe, and possibly a homecoming to the U.K. in due time.